 Court poor box

-In criminal prosecutions heard in lower courts (usually the District Court), the judge may order the defendant to place a donation in the court poor box in lieu of conviction.
-This means that instead of being convicted and facing imprisonment or a statutory fine, the defendant donates a sum of money to a charity decided by the judge.
+This means that instead of being convicted and facing a prison sentence or a statutory fine, the defendant donates a sum of money to a charity decided by the judge.

 The sum can vary in amount, depending on the offence.
-This donation is then lodged by the defendant with the court and paid over by the Fines Office of the Court to the charity.
+This donation is then lodged by the defendant with the court and paid over by the Court Service to the charity.

 The most common reason for using the court poor box is that, in the opinion of the judge, while the prosecution has proven its case, it is not appropriate to enter a conviction.
 For example, because it is a minor or first offence.